Investment Committee Mandate

 - meet with the pension actuary to review and confirm its proposed investment- related valuation assumptions for the Company's defined benefit pension plan, and review the subsequent report on the funded status of the plan in order to consider any investment implications;

-- review and change as appropriate the range of investment options available under the Company's defined contribution pension plan, and review and, upon agreement, approve any changes recommended by management regarding the investment managers retained for each investment option; and
+- review and change as appropriate the range of investment options available under the Company's defined contribution pension plan, and review and, upon agreement, approve any changes recommended by the Management Pension Committee regarding the investment managers retained for each investment option.

 - At least quarterly: